patfiaux/CRSsim/README.md

 analysis.specs$glmm_negativeTraining <- 'neg'
 ```

 For edgeR and DESeq2 and fold change, select the pools which are compared against one another.
-Pools are referenced by their column-occurance in the count file
+Pools are referenced by their column-occurance in the count file.
 ```
 analysis.specs$Group1 <- c(1,3)
 analysis.specs$Group2 <- c(2,4)